mlofstrom/architecture-center/docs/guide/architecture-styles/big-data.md

 - **Analysis and reporting**: The goal of most big data solutions is to provide insights into the data through analysis and reporting.
 To empower users to analyze the data, the architecture may include a data modeling layer, such as a multidimensional OLAP cube or tabular data model in Azure Analysis Services.
 It might also support self-service BI, using the modeling and visualization technologies in Microsoft Power BI or Microsoft Excel.
 Analysis and reporting can also take the form of interactive data exploration by data scientists or data analysts.
 For these scenarios, many Azure services support analytical notebooks, such as Jupyter, enabling these users to leverage their existing skills with Python or R. For large-scale data exploration, you can use Microsoft R Server, either standalone or with Spark.

-- **Orchestration**: Most big data solutions consist of repeated data processing operations, encapsulated in workflows, that transform source data and load the results into an analytical data store, or push the results straight to a report or dashboard.
+- **Orchestration**: Most big data solutions consist of repeated data processing operations, encapsulated in workflows, that transform source data, move data between multiple sources and sinks, load the processed data into an analytical data store, or push the results straight to a report or dashboard.
 To automate these workflows, you can use an orchestration technology such Azure Data Factory or Apache Oozie and Sqoop.

 ## When to use this architecture